lvxingzhe/dot-vimrc/README.md

 5. install Ag for Ack plugin

-   if you system have “ack” command，ignore this step.
+   if you system have “ag” command，ignore this step.

    if your system have no Ag command,to install it.